gymerr0rz/gymerr0rz/README.md

 <br>

 - I am a self-taught programmer with a strong understanding of the MERN stack and a passion for building high-quality, responsive, and scalable web applications.
-- I have experience with front-end technologies such as React, as well as back-end technologies such as Node.js and Express.
+I have experience with front-end technologies such as React, as well as back-end technologies such as Node.js and Express.
-- I am highly motivated and always eager to learn new technologies and techniques to improve my skills
-- I have a proven track record of delivering projects on time and to specification, and am able to work independently or in a team environment.
+- I am highly motivated and always eager to learn new technologies and techniques to improve my skills.
+I have a proven track record of delivering projects on time and to specification, and am able to work independently or in a team environment.

 <br><br>